tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/Object 接口/基本操作/POST Object restore_intl_en.md

 #### Error codes

 This API returns common error responses and error codes.
-For more information, please see [Error Codes](https://intl.cloud.tencent.com/document/product/436/7730).
+For more information, see [Error Codes](https://intl.cloud.tencent.com/document/product/436/7730).

-## Examples
+## Samples

-#### Example 1: simple use case (with versioning disabled)
+#### Sample 1: Simple use case (with versioning disabled)

 #### Request